Succession: 'Elders reluctant to let go for fear of pauperdom'

 Although Healy pointed out that the uptake in precision technology has been strong in the tillage sector; he stressed that it has been “poorly” received across other sectors.

-“Farming has suffered from a reputation of being an industry that requires long hours for below average financial return.
+“Farming has suffered from a reputation of being an industry that requires long hours for below-average financial return.

 Whether it is farmers themselves, or those in the education system, there are very few that have encouraged young people to consider agriculture as a career.